Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 (AppleDouble sidecar files or extended attributes).
 Other extended attributes are not cached.
 >
-> Volumes with **ea = samba** are excluded from the cache by default, because Samba can change resource forks behind afpd's back.
-Setting this option explicitly lifts the exclusion, with a logged warning (see **ea**).
+> Volumes with **multi protocol = yes** are excluded from the cache by default, because another process can change resource forks behind afpd's back.
+Setting this option explicitly lifts the exclusion, with a logged warning (see **multi protocol**).
 >
 > Maximum: 10485760 (10 GB in KB) total.